alvinkp/My_Password_Generator/README.md

 - Created prompts to ask user for input and preferences.
 - Checked user input to make sure they were giving us a number that was valid.
 - Checked that user chose at least one criteria for password.
-- Createed individual character generators.
+- Created individual character generators.
 - Ensured password had at LEAST one of each selected criteria.

 ---